sagoyal2/list_all_envs/README.md

 ## How to use:
 1. Download / Clone repo
-2. Excute `Python python setup.py`
+2. Excute `python setup.py`
-3. From now on, you can run conda list-all-envs
+3. From now on, you can run `conda list-all-envs`